We aim to connect the amazing social and economic benefits of events to the strategic vision of our growing city.

 As our city grows and changes, we want to improve the lives of everyone in our community and ensure that no one is left behind.
 We support events that activate areas of high deprivation and engage with our communities of need.
 These communities are Arataki, Gate Pa, Greerton, Kairua, Matapihi and Merivale.

-Tauranga boasts a natural environment that encourages healthy living and physical activity.
-We support events that motivate residents and visitors to be active and showcase the value of leading a healthy lifestyle.
+Tauranga boasts a natural environment that encourages healthy living, wellness and physical activity.
+We support events that motivate residents and visitors to be active, live well and showcase the value of leading a healthy lifestyle.

 We value the strong whanaungatanga we have with tangata whenua and recognise the importance of nurturing Māoritanga principles.